 The school district said in January Tuttle was suspended.

 “When you’re a school official you have to set a good example for the children because they do what they see,” mother Jessica Page said.

 Some parents said after the crash happened that the principal should be fired, but others believe she should get another chance.

 Cindy Shelor said Tuttle helped her son who has special needs transition into the high school.

-“I know she does the phone calls every night for us and they’re so positive and how she talks about her students and I know she use to be a special ed teacher and she has a lot of compassion for all of the kids,” Shelor said.
+“I know she does the phone calls every night for us and they’re so positive and how she talks about her students and I know she used to be a special ed teacher and she has a lot of compassion for all of the kids,” Shelor said.

-The school district sent out an email explaining to parents its plans on moving forward after suspending Tuttle, but there is no timeline on how long her suspension will last or whether it’s paid or unpaid.
+The school district sent out an email in January explaining to parents its plans on moving forward after suspending Tuttle, but there is no timeline on how long her suspension will last or whether it’s paid or unpaid.

 Hickory Schools Statement: “We are aware that an administrative employee was involved in an automobile accident this past Friday night, Jan.
 3, 2020, after which criminal charges were filed.
 (No other passengers were in the automobile at the time of the accident).